The First-Clue Method: How One Hint Can Open an Entire Subject

 One clue is useful because the brain often learns through connection.
 A single detail can point toward a bigger pattern, and that pattern can lead to stronger understanding.

-A student may not care about ancient Egypt at first, but then sees a picture of the pyramids and wonders how people built them.
-That question can lead to engineering, labor, religion, geography, leadership, and trade.
+A student may not care about ancient Egypt at first, but a picture of the pyramids can spark a question about engineering, labor, religion, geography, and leadership.

 A strong clue is like a handle.
 It helps you pick up the bigger idea.